 Once you see the data, you'll never see patients the same way again

-Read our latest case study to learn more about how the Peripheral Advantage program improved first-stick success, PIVC dwell times and patient satisfaction at FirstHealth of the Carolinas.
-As we continue to collect more real world evidence, visit us again to discover how the program can also impact your business.
-B. Braun—Sharing Expertise.
+Read our latest case study to learn more about how the Peripheral Advantage Program improved first-stick success, PIVC dwell times and patient satisfaction at FirstHealth of the Carolinas.
+As we continue to collect more real-world evidence, visit us again to discover how the program can also impact your business.

 Download FirstHealth of the Carolinas Case Study